Navigating End-of-Life Conversations with Confidence

 Workshop Facilitator

 As co-lead artist for Both Sides, Now: Mengukir Harapan (2021–2022), Adib spearheaded engagement around end-of-life conversations within the Malay-Muslim community.
 He views theatre as a space to shape thought and life through socially engaged work.
 Recently, he worked on Air (2024), a verbatim theatre project amplifying Orang Seletar voices on displacement and identity.
-Adib also teaches forum theatre and facilitation as an adjunct lecturer at LASALLE.
+Adib currently teaches forum theatre and facilitation as an adjunct lecturer at Singapore Polytechnic and LASALLE.

 Michael Cheng